Flower: A Flow-Matching Solver for Inverse Problems

 \section{Numerical Results}

-We present our numerical results in two sections.
-In Section~\ref{exp:toy}, we validate the Bayesian interpretation of \emph{Flower} through a toy experiment with Gaussian mixtures, where ground-truth posterior samples are computable.
-In Section~\ref{exp:bench}, we benchmark \emph{Flower} against state-of-the-art flow-based inverse solvers across a range of tasks.
+Here, we benchmark \emph{Flower} against state-of-the-art flow-based inverse solvers across a range of \fixme{linear inverse problems}.
+In Appendix~\ref{exp:toy}, we validate the Bayesian interpretation of \emph{Flower} through a toy experiment with Gaussian mixtures, where ground-truth posterior samples are computable. \fixme{We also present further numerical results for Fourier sampling and non-isotropic Gaussian noise in Appendix \ref{app:applicationfurtherinverse}.}